Step aside Saturn: Little asteroid has rings too

 The asteroid, known as Chariklo, is more than 621 million miles (1 billion km) from Earth, circling the sun in an orbit between Saturn and Uranus.

-On June 3, 2013, astronomers at seven different locations in Chile, Brazil, Uruguay and Argentina were standing by to observe the asteroid as it passed in front of star, relative to the telescopes' lines of sight.
-They hoped the dips in starlight, caused by the asteroid passing in front of the star, would reveal details of the 154-mile (248-km) asteroid's size and shape.
+On June 3, 2013, astronomers at seven different locations in Chile, Brazil, Uruguay and Argentina were standing by to observe Chariklo.
+They hoped dips in starlight would reveal details of the 154-mile (248-km) asteroid's size and shape.

 They ended up with much more.
 Analyzing flickers of light during the occultation revealed two dense rings circling Chariklo.